UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

         - There is no `scp -i ...` as for `rm -i` that asks if you really want to remove the file.
     - `rsync` may be a better tool if you want to sync existing content.

+!!! attention

+    - Some Windows users may need to use ``pscp`` instead of `scp`.
+    - The syntax is however the same in general.

 ## Procedure

 - Run the scp commands on YOUR computer, since you probably do not have a server address to your computer!